Wynn's Daylily Garden

 Daylilies are also known as "hemerocallis".
 They are herbaceous plants with thick green foliage and leafless stems or "scapes" on which the flower bloom forms.
-One stem or "scape" can carry multiple flower blooms.
+One scape can carry multiple flower blooms.

 Daylilies can grow under a wide range of conditions.
-This does not mean they will thrive and perform well under neglect.
-Like most plants daylilies like TLC and will perform wonderfully for you if given a little attention.
+This does not mean that they will thrive and perform well under neglect.
+Like most plants, daylilies like TLC and will perform wonderfully for you if given a little attention.

 Composted manures will attract earthworms which will keep the soil well aerated, and in turn, this will benefit your plants.
 The use of organic matter will decrease the use of commercial fertilizers.
 Generally, 2-3 inches of organic matter applied to the soil surface and then mixed thoroughly into the soil will give desirable results.

 Daylilies can be moved during the flowering season.
 The advantage of moving during the flowering season is that color groupings can be made more easily.
-However, it is recommended that excess foliage and scapes be cut off, allowing for quicker plant growth with the least amount of trauma.
+However, it is recommended that excess foliage and scapes be cut off, allowing for quicker plant growth with the least amount of stress to the plant.

 DIVIDING PLANTS: Vigorous varieties respond to division every three to four years.
 If allowed to remain longer, the vigor of the clump may be reduced due to competition.
 Considerable force is usually necessary to pull old clumps apart.
 Some plant types require cutting with a knife.

 Cut back the foliage to 6-8 inches.
-Roots should be pruned of broken and extra long roots to about 6 inches.
 You will notice that different cultivars may have different looking roots.
 Some have enlarged roots and others very thin roots; this is a varietal characteristic.

 WATERING: Watering is necessary if you wish to have increase in plants and produce excellent scapes and flowers during the blooming season.
 During blooming season, we water every couple of days.
 This keeps the blooms large and the plants green and healthy.

-FERTILIZATION: Daylilies do much better when fertilized twice a year.
-Once in early March (for our area) and again in October-November after you are finished dividing and replanting in fall.
-In sandy soils it might be better to apply 3 small feedings a year: fall, spring, and after the blooming season.
+FERTILIZATION: Daylilies domuch better when fertilized twice a year.
+Once in early March (for our area) and in again in October - November after you are finished dividing and replanting in fall.
+In sandy soulds it maight be better to apply 3 small feedings in a year: fall, spring, and after the blooming season.
 We have best results using a balanced fertilizer such as 10-10-10.
-We also us Milorganite fertilzer 6-2-0 which is activated sewage sludge.
+We also use Milorganite which is activated sewage sludge.